opencobra/cobrapy/README.md

 [downloaded](https://readthedocs.org/projects/cobrapy/downloads/).

 Please use the [Google Group](http://groups.google.com/group/cobra-pie) for help.
+Alternatively, you can use [gitter.im](https://gitter.im/opencobra/cobrapy) for quick questions and discussions about cobrapy (faster response times).

 More information about opencobra is available at the [website](http://opencobra.github.io/).

 If you use cobrapy in a scientific publication, please cite